s9y/s9y.github.io/faq/moving-to-new-directory.md

+---
+title: Moving Serendipity to a New Directory
+---

 # Moving Serendipity to a New Directory

 This information comes courtesy of **Azel**, of the Serendipity Forums, who graciously allowed us to add it here.
 Thanks, Azel!